Sunday, September 21, 2025

 Lifetime buy....

-They arrived quickly and I got them ready for the bench.
+The IC's arrived quickly.
+I got them ready for the bench.

 SOIC: an adapter was needed for breadboarding